 - The City applauds Congress's efforts to fund our national transportation system and recognizes this is a prudent and wise investment.
 The City has concerns, however, about funding for an interchange within local jurisdictions.
 These infrastructure projects are not only essential for traffic management, but also for economic development and growth in Kansas.
-Moving forward, the City hopes a sustainable and stable funding source will be identified and implemented. - The City supports continued funding of the Fixing America's Surface Transportation Act, or FAST - The City support efforts to increase federal investment in infrastructure with reasonable and responsible funding mechanisms. - The City supports retaining funding for FTA 5310.
+Moving forward, the City hopes a sustainable and stable funding source will be identified and implemented. - The City supports continued funding of the Fixing America's Surface Transportation Act, or FAST - The City supports efforts to increase federal investment in infrastructure with reasonable and responsible funding mechanisms. - The City supports retaining funding for FTA 5310.
 The City uses this funding to support the Olathe Taxi Coupon Program.
-The City believes consideration should be given to adjusting the allocation program to create competitive grants for metropolitan agencies rather than allocating all funding through the Kansas City Area Transportation Authority. - Potential upcoming projects included on page 9
+The City believes consideration should be given to adjusting the allocation program to create competitive grants for metropolitan agencies rather than allocating all funding through the Kansas City Area Transportation Authority.